inerd89/www-hcaef/_posts/2018-02-14-test-story.md

 - music
 - from the archives
 position: 1
-Main Image: test-article.jpg
+Image: test-article.jpg
-Main Image Caption: 'This is an image caption that is moderately long.
+Image Caption: 'This is an image caption that is moderately long.
 PHOTO: NAME TEEKAY'
 Subtitle: This is an excellent test article.
 Category: Student Spotlight